antonio-gor/Julia-Set-and-Fractals/README.md

 $ python julia.py cX cY filename
 ```

-Here, cX and cY should be floats; filename will be typecast as a string.
+Here, cX and cY should be floats; filename will be typecast as a string and indicated what filename should be used to save the rendered image(s).
 While laconic and lacking in parameters, adequate tuning of these two parameters will suffice to produce interesting results.

 ### Custom Function Calls